113ll3/Ibmclouddocscli/plugins/dev_mode/index.md

    <dl>
    <dt>expand</dt>
-   <dd>Indicate whether the uploaded files must be extracted from the zip file.</dd>
+   <dd>Indicate whether the uploaded files must be extracted from the .zip file.</dd>
    <dt>restart</dt>
    <dd>Restart the app runtime after the files are updated.</dd>
    </dl>